AnnaAnge/Mobile_Communications_Project/README.md

 # Mobile_Communications_Project

-A matlab code that figures the field with an obstacle between transmiter and receiver
+**A matlab code that figures the field with an obstacle between transmiter and receiver using Fresnel